 Your business entity will depend on the size of your business as well as its annual projected profit.
 Making this decision can be difficult, so it’s important to put in the proper research and consult an accountant if possible.

 Don’t want to deal with the hassle of filing quarterly?
 MBO Partners can eliminate that burden for you by handling taxes while you run your business.
-For more information, contact us today or visit our self-employed solutions page for details.
+For more information, contact us today or visit our independent professional solutions page for details.

 The information provided in the MBO Blog does not constitute legal, tax or financial advice.
 It does not take into account your particular circumstances, objectives, legal and financial situation or needs.
 Before acting on any information in the MBO Blog you should consider the appropriateness of the information for your situation in consultation with a professional advisor of your choosing.